Julius Randle's 36 lead Lakers past LeBron's Cavs, 127-113 - WDEF

 AP Photo/Mark J. Terrill

-Brook Lopez scored 22 points for the Lakers, and Kentavious Caldwell-Pope added 20.
+“Since Luke took over, they’ve improved every single season, I think,” said James, who had 24 points, 10 rebounds and seven assists.
+“They just try to implement that ball movement, that body movement that he got when he was in Golden State.”

-James put on his usual stunning display at Staples, including a breathtaking, one-handed pass late in the first half.
-But he spent the final minutes on the bench after the Lakers showed off their potential by running away.
+Although nobody on either side is able to talk about it yet, this game seemed to carry added importance for both the Lakers and James, who will be at a crossroads shortly in his incredible career.

-Magic Johnson acknowledged the Lakers swung last month’s trade with Cleveland to get into prime salary-cap position to chase elite free agents this summer – and the top name on that list will be James.
+Magic Johnson has spent the past year making moves – including the trade that sent Larry Nance Jr. and Jordan Clarkson to Cleveland last month – to get the Lakers into prime salary-cap position to chase elite free agents this summer.
+The top name on that list is likely to be James, who has a player option for next year.

 TIP-INS